Course

 NIOS operates through a network of five Departments, 23 Regional Centres, two Sub Regional Centres, two NIOS Cells, and more than 7400 Study Centres (AIs/AVIs) spread all over the country and abroad.
 NIOS is the largest Open Schooling system in the world with cumulative enrolment of 4.13 million (during last 5 years).

-Niosaca is among few Nios centre who have highest pass % students.
-Niosaca have professional and trained faculty who understand the requirement of weaker or average students and they educate them accordingly.
-In short span of time Niosaca is among the popular NIOS institute.
-Niosaca is open for franchisee and with the popularity they have gained in last 3 year, franchisee will definitely be profitable in short span of time.
+nios is among few Nios centre who have highest pass % students. nios have professional and trained faculty who understand the requirement of weaker or average students and they educate them accordingly.
+In short span of time nios is among the popular NIOS institute. nios is open for franchisee and with the popularity they have gained in last 3 year, franchisee will definitely be profitable in short span of time.

 Open Schooling for 10th, 11th and 12th

-Here is an opportunity for flexible learning at Aldhaas Montessori International.
+Here is an opportunity for flexible learning at St.Joseph Community College.
 It is a Lifelong Learning to acquire knowledge and Skills for gainful employment or career enhancement anywhere anytime through non-traditional method of education.

 Enhance your carrier more effectively with adding quality in life with education, with its Secondary and Senior Secondary courses.